A journey from B2B to B2C

-The result of the AB testing led us to move forward with the new freemium experience.
+The result of the AB testing led us to move forward with having lesson 1 for free as the freemium experience.

 Iteration 3 – web app

 In the user research, one repetitive feedback we noticed was – people find it cumbersome to type long paragraphs of learning reflection on their phone.
-The product has been a mobile-only experience since day one, and I strongly believed making TED Masterclass accessible on the web will not only open up more business opportunities but also significantly improve the user experience.
+The product has been a mobile-only experience since day one, and I strongly believed making TED Masterclass accessible on the web will not only improve the user experience significantly but also open up more business opportunities.

 When transitioning a mobile app onto the web, there is this natural tendency to fill up space with more content.
 While different layouts can make the design look more interesting and fitting, it would cost significant cross-platform maintenance effort once there is a new feature update, especially when we only have one engineer.
 The form of design should give way to function in this case.

 After launching the web app, we surveyed our customers to see how well it's working for them.
 82% of the respondents said they would do the rest of the course almost / all on the computer.
-This indicates that the web app is an indispensable add-on experience.
+This indicates that the web app was indeed a value add to the whole experience.